nirvanasupermind/volcano/documentation.md

 ```

-## 3.6 File
+## 3.6 File Stream
-A file represents an input/output stream that operates on files.
-In the standard library, the `FileUtils` object provides functions to create files and perform operations on them.
-Files are created using the `FileUtils.open`function which accepts a file path and file access mode, both of which are strings.
+A file stream represents an input/output stream that operates on files.
+In the standard library, the `FileUtils` object provides functions to create file streams and perform operations on them.
+File streams are created using the `FileUtils.open`function which accepts a file path and file access mode, both of which are strings.

 ```